Joystream/joystream-landing/testnets/rome/README.md

     - Adding more meat to the release (thus not following the release plan)
 4. Critical bugs found in the substrate node template version we are using, forcing us to pull from upstream.
     - This may require significant extra work.
+5. The summer holiday may impact the ability to coordinate properly during the initial stages of the release.

 ## Deployment